Estimating Effects of Long-Term Treatments: Empirical Validation

 \subsection{Robustness Checks}

 The following analyses demonstrate the robustness of our methods further.
 First, instead of using the full sample, we focused on each heterogeneous user group in the two WeChat experiments.
 Detailed implementations are illustrated in Appendix~\ref{sec:appendix:robust:hetero}.
 Figures~\ref{fig:searchHistoryHTE} and~\ref{fig:searchDiscoveryHTE} illustrate the estimated long-term treatment effects for each group in the two separate experiments.
 We also present the biases and MSEs for each subgroup in Tables~\ref{tb:synthetic2MSE1} and \ref{tb:synthetic2MSE2}.
-The results show a close alignment of our estimation with the true effects across various heterogeneous groups, demonstrating the robustness of our method.
+The results show a close alignment of our estimation with the true effects across various heterogeneous groups.

 Second, to address the challenge of the curse of dimensionality in surrogates, we implemented a linear surrogate model with elastic net regularization to mitigate potential overfitting issues.
 The details of the methodology and the empirical validations are presented in Appendix~\ref{sec:appendix:robust:regularization}.
 The effectiveness of this approach is confirmed by the consistency in long-term effect estimation shown in Figures~\ref{fig:searchHistoryRegularization} and~\ref{fig:searchDiscoveryRegularization}, compared to prior models, underscoring the robustness and predictive accuracy of our linear surrogate model with regularization.